brinkmanlab/globecorr/static/tutorial.md

 * opacity of the correlation ribbons
 * arrangement of domains around the circumference

+Please note that by leaving the "Globe Analysis" page, you will lose any customization that has been done to your correlation globe.

 To explore GlobeCorr, you can download one of our [sample datasets](/sample_small.csv) or view the correlation globe [directly](/globe?view=%2Fsample_small.csv).

 Please see our [FAQ](/faq) for more information.